albert-tarkaa/SUPER/README.md

 **SCHOOL OF BUILT ENVIRONMENT, ENGINEERING AND COMPUTING**

-## Small Urban Park Environments &amp; Residents (SUPER) Mobile Application Prototype
+## Small Urban Park Environments &amp; Residents (SUPER) Mobile Application Prototype for the Leeds Sustainability Institute (LSI)

 Submitted to Leeds Beckett University in partial fulfilment of the requirements for the degree of MSc Information and Technology